Isabelle Adjani: Political views

-Adjani has been vocal against anti-immigrant and anti-Algerian sentiment in France.
+Adjani has been vocal against anti-immigrant and anti-Algerian sentiments in France.
 In 2009, she criticized statements by Pope Benedict XVI, who claimed that condoms are not an effective method of AIDS prevention.

-In September 2009, she signed a petition in support of Roman Polanski, calling for his release after he was arrested in Switzerland in relation to his 1977 charge for drugging and raping a 13-year-old girl.
+In September 2009, she signed a petition in support of Roman Polanski, calling for his release after he was arrested in Switzerland in relation to his sexual abuse case.

 In 2017, Adjani was interviewed by Vincent Josse on the French public radio station France Inter.
 During the interview, she expressed her vaccine hesitancy and opposition to mandatory vaccination.

-Honors

-In addition to specific awards for particular films, Adjani was made a Knight of France's Legion of Honour on 14 July 2010 for her contributions to the arts.